SeanTaylorLane/LSB-Steganography/README.md

 ![Doom hidden in picture of my dog](https://i.imgur.com/MHpxk5x.png)

+# LSB caveats
+* Won't work with lossy compression (like JPEG)
+* Large payloads make PNG compression ineffective, so the compressed result image will most likely be larger than the compresed original
+* Easily detectable even without original image

 # TODO
 * Hide can be faster
-* The extracted payload will usually have garbage data appended to it which is unnecessary
+* ~~The extracted payload will usually have garbage data appended to it which is unnecessary~~

-# LSB Caveats
-* Won't work with lossy compression (like JPEG)
-* Makes PNG compression ineffective, so the result image will most likely be larger than the original
-* Easily detectable even without source image